Mojang/minecraft-editor-extension-starter-kit/README.md

 Now that you're up and running, you might want to know a little more about how the Editor Extension system works - check out the [Getting Started](.\gettingStarted\README.md) guide; this will help with explanations on how all the Editor systems work, what UI components you have available and how to use them.

-# Things to remember
+# 🚨 Very important things to remember
-- **NEVER** store your project source in the Minecraft working folder
+- **NEVER** store your project source in the Minecraft working folder.
+This folder will be reset every time you uninstall Minecraft, so you can potentially lose anything you've created.
 ```bat
 %LOCALAPPDATA%\Packages\Microsoft.MinecraftWindowsBeta_8wekyb3d8bbwe\LocalState\games\com.mojang
 ```
-- This folder will be reset every time you uninstall Minecraft, so you can potentially lose anything you've created.

-- **ALWAYS** make backups- learn to use Git (or an alternative like SVN) or back it up to the cloud in case of emergencies
+- **ALWAYS** make backups- learn to use Git (or an alternative like SVN) or back it up to the cloud in case of emergencies!
 - Minecraft Preview Edition and Minecraft are different apps, and they don't share the same data or data folders.
+You'll know you're in beta if you see this in the filename: `MinecraftWindowsBeta_8wekyb3d8bbwe`.
 - Editor is *currently* only available in the Preview Edition of Minecraft - your extensions will not work in the regular Minecraft game.